Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Gaze Shift-Guided Cross-modal Fusion Enhancement

 \section{Gaze Shift-Guided Cross-modal Fusion Enhancement}

-Having computed a holistic, noise-reduced visual saliency map, we introduce our hallucination mitigation method, illustrated in \figurename~\ref{fig:method}, which leverages it to guide cross-modal fusion enhancement through attention steering during decoding.
+We now introduce our hallucination mitigation method, illustrated in \figurename~\ref{fig:method}, which leverages the saliency map to guide cross-modal fusion enhancement through attention steering during decoding.

-\paragraph{Selecting Cross-modal Fusion Enhancement Layers.} We first examine which layers are most effective for enhancing cross-modal fusion.
-Unlike the visual saliency map in Section~\ref{sec:saliency_extraction}, which tracks attention flow from query tokens to visual tokens, here we analyze flow from output tokens to both query and visual tokens.
-Using the 50 TextVQA examples, we measure the proportion of attention allocated to visual tokens and to query tokens over information-rich output words $Y_r$, denoted as $\mathcal{R}^l_{V}$ and $\mathcal{R}^l_{T}$, and at each layer retain the top 50\% attention heads with the highest values, denoted as $\mathcal{H}^l_{OV}$ and $\mathcal{H}^l_{OT}$.
+\paragraph{Selecting Enhancement Layers.} We first identify which layers are most effective for enhancing cross-modal fusion.
+Unlike the visual saliency map in Section~\ref{sec:saliency_extraction}, which tracks attention flow from query tokens to visual tokens, here we analyze flow from output tokens to query and visual tokens, respectively.
+Using the 50 TextVQA examples, we measure the proportion of attention allocated to visual tokens and query tokens over information-rich output words $Y_r$, denoted as $\mathcal{R}^l_{V}$ and $\mathcal{R}^l_{T}$.
+At each layer, we retain the top 50\% attention heads with the highest values, denoted as $\mathcal{H}^l_{OV}$ and $\mathcal{H}^l_{OT}$.
 To ensure attention patterns are not dominated by linguistic priors, which intensify with output length \citep{min2024mitigating, xie2025tarac}, we restrict outputs to a single sentence.
 Formally:

-\figurename~\ref{fig:visual_attention_ratio} shows a consistent trend across models that attention proportions to query and visual tokens rise and fall together across layers, highlighting their joint contribution to well-integrated representations, though the absolute attention levels remain low.
-This indicates that effective cross-modal fusion requires simultaneously enhancing attention to both.
-We select layers with high attention to both visual and query tokens for enhancement, denoted as $\mathcal{L}$, as these are the layers where cross-modal fusion is most active.
+\figurename~\ref{fig:visual_attention_ratio} shows that across models, attention to visual and query tokens exhibits broadly aligned layer-wise trends, particularly in middle layers, highlighting their joint contribution to well-integrated representations, though absolute attention levels remain low.
+This indicates that effective cross-modal fusion requires simultaneously enhancing attention to both modalities.
+We therefore select layers with high attention to both visual and query tokens for enhancement, denoted as $\mathcal{L}$, as these are where cross-modal fusion is most active.
 We detail the layer selection process in Appendix~\ref{sec:hyperparameter} and demonstrate that our method is robust to layer selection in Section~\ref{sec:analysis}.

 \paragraph{Enhancing Visual Attention via Attention Steering.} Attention steering \citep{zhang2023tell} aims to bias the attention matrix $\bm{A}$ toward salient tokens by adding a learned or heuristic bias $\bm{B}$: